 Hyundai Help for Kids is an initiative created to deliver assistance to children and their families.
 Its aim is to support the youth of Australia is shared by ACCF and they are proud to help deliver our Cervical Cancer Awareness Program to over 100 schools.
 Hyundai Help for Kids is a significant contributor of the Australian Cervical Cancer Foundation and we are so thankful for their support.

 ORANGE GEM SPONSORS

 Laverty Pathology is a proud sponsor of ACCF’s work against cervical cancer.
-Laverty operate a comprehensive medical laboratory and pathology practice aimed at delivering better information to their patients.
-They are committed to the well-being of patients in NSW and ACT, where they are currently practicing, and ACCF is excited to work with them.
+Laverty operates a comprehensive medical laboratory and pathology practice aimed at delivering better information to their patients.
+They are committed to the well-being of patients in NSW and ACT, where they are currently practising, and ACCF is excited to work with them.

 RUBY RED SPONSORS

 ACCF is delighted to welcome NeuroPower as a corporate supporter.
 The ACCF team took part in the NeuroPower Accelerated Teaming Program, a wonderful three-day program that has helped us to define how our team can work to its full potential, thereby helping ACCF achieve its vision and implement its goals.
 Many thanks to Peter Burow and the NeuroPower team for giving ACCF staff the opportunity of a lifetime.

 ACCF would like to thank Biggs Fitzgerald Pike Solicitors for their contributions to our charity.
 Biggs Fitzgerald Pike Solicitors have over 30 years experience and are located in Chermside.